userfrosting/learn/pages/09.routes-and-controllers/02.REST/02.restful-responses/docs.md

 For example, the client probably doesn't care whether your database is down, your mail server stopped working, or there is a missing semicolon in your last commit.

 By default when an exception is thrown and no registered exception handler is found, UserFrosting invokes the base `ExceptionHandler`.
-This handler returns a 500 status code and a generic error message.
-Meanwhile, the specifics of the error are logged to the error log, so that a developer or system administrator can examine them.

-A 500 error code is also used for all exceptions thrown when `settings.displayErrorDetails` is set to `true`.
+This handler returns a 500 status code.

 ### 503 (Service Unavailable)